-Brian Moynihan is the Board Chair and Chief Executive Officer of Bank of America, leading a team of more than 210,00 employees dedicated to making financial lives better for people, companies of every size, and institutional investors around the world.
+Brian Moynihan is Chair of the Board and Chief Executive Officer of Bank of America, leading a team of more than 210,00 employees dedicated to making financial lives better for people, companies of every size, and institutional investors around the world.

 Moynihan participates in several organizations that focus on economic and market trends, including serving as Chair of the World Economic Forum’s International Business Council Stakeholder Capitalism Metrics Initiative, the Clearing House, Bank of America’s Global Diversity and Inclusion Council, the Council on Competitiveness Board, the museum council for the Smithsonian’s National Museum of African American History and Culture, and Massachusetts Competitive Partnership.